oliver-io/streamerson/README.md

 And lastly,

-- A Harebrained API Framework where all services are built atop event-oriented stream pipelines.
+- :question: A Harebrained API Framework where all services are built atop event-oriented stream pipelines.

 # Monorepo Package Links: